Blueprinter/Ace-editor-multiple-sessions-tabbed/README.md

 by clicking a button, much the same way that you would load a file into the code editor.
 When a second file is loaded, a second tab is created, but both sessions are still active even though only one will be displayed at a time.

+This example is basic.
+It does not include a way to close tabs, and end a code editor session.
+It does not include a way to upload files from a different Apps Script project file.
+The focus is on how to create a new Ace code editor session and associate that session with a certain tab.